 If your child is starting school for the first time you must enrol your child at their catchment school in January.
 If parents want their child to go to another school, they must enrol in the first instance with their catchment school and ask for an information leaflet that provides details on how to make a placing request.
 Forms are available from the SLC website - www.southlanarkshire.gov.uk - schools, Q and A offices or by contacting Education Resources, Almada Street, Hamilton, phone 0303 123 1023.

 Completed forms should be returned as soon as possible to Education Resources, Almada Street, Hamilton ML3 0AE or submitted online.

-Enrolment week is the week beginning Monday 14th January 2019.
+Enrolment week is the week beginning Monday 13th January 2020.
 Parents/carers should telephone the school to make an appointment to register.

-Primary 1 pupils begin school on Thursday 15th August 2019.
+Primary 1 pupils begin school on Thursday 13th August 2020.
 There is no flying start for Primary 1, therefore children begin full-time from their first day of school.
 After your child is registered for school we will contact you just after the Easter holidays.
 During the summer term you and your child will be invited to participate in our Induction Programme.
 The purpose of the Induction Programme is to support each child to make a happy and smooth transition to Primary 1.

-Calderwood Primary School Primary 1 Induction Programme 2019
+Calderwood Primary School Primary 1 Induction Programme 2020

-Meet Your Buddy Sessions Friday 3rd May 2019
+Meet Your Buddy Sessions, Friday 1st May 2020

-Come along and meet your Primary 7 buddy who will be very excited to meet you!
+Come along and meet your Primary 7 Buddy who will be very excited to see you!